 - The most famous agitators are the stainless steel ones or the glass ones.
 Agitators that are poor in quality invoke rust.

-This concludes our fantastic four lists of essentials that can help you fix your dry paints.
+This concludes our fantastic five lists of essentials that can help you fix your dry paints.
 For all the beginners, the first two solutions will work prolifically well whereas if you’re a pro, you might as well take the last two options.
 Stay tuned as we’re on the hunt to find more effective solutions for you.